 Initial jobless claims help show whether separations are also beginning to rise, but they should be read as confirmation rather than as the whole story.
 Claims can stay relatively contained while hiring appetite, worker mobility, and hours are already becoming less robust.

 The sequence matters.
 Openings, hiring plans, quits, and hours often soften first.
-Broader unemployment stress usually appears later if the moderation deepens into genuine weakness.
+Broader unemployment rate stress usually appears later if the moderation deepens into genuine weakness.
 Reading cooling well therefore depends on structure and timing, not on waiting for one headline indicator to do all the work.

 How to avoid overstating a cooling signal